 Q: Who is developing the project?

 A: The project development team is led by Garfield Public/Private, LLC (GPP) from Dallas, Texas.
 GPP has over 25 years of experience in developing and financing headquarters hotels that support conference centers, convention centers, and other public facilities.
+That experience helps reduce risk and ensures the city benefits from proven best practices.
 GPP is responsible for coordinating the work of planning, design, construction, and financial service professionals and incorporating those elements into a strategic business plan which will serve as a complete blueprint for the development.
 GPP will implement the plan through pre-construction, and construction phases to opening of the facility.

 Q: Why does Jefferson City need a new conference center?

-Q: How will the project benefit Jefferson City residents?
+Q: I don't attend conferences - How does this project benefit everyday Jefferson City residents?

-A: The new conference center will attract events back to Jefferson City as well as attract new events that Jefferson City has not previously been able to accommodate.
-The increased group travel in Jefferson City is expected to generate $38 million in annual spending, creating 333 new jobs in Cole County.
-Additionally, $203 million in spending and 504 jobs are expected to be created during the project construciton.
-Local businesses will see increased patronage with visitors supporitng downtown restaurants and shops, translating to higher tax revenues to fund city services and infrastructure.
+A: When Jefferson City attracts meetings, seminars, and conferences, the impact goes beyond the event itself.
+Visitors spend money across multiple sectors, which translates directly into tax revenue that supports local services.
+The increased group travel induced by the project is expected to generate $38 million in annual spending, creating 333 new jobs in Cole County.
+Additionally $203 million in spending and 504 jobs are expected to be created during the construction period.
+Local businesses will see increased patronage with visitors supporting downtown restaurants and shops, translating to higher tax revenues to fund city services and infrastrucutre.

-The project will serve as a venue to host local events and includes a modern parking facility providing accessible spaces for the community and fostering regional economic growth and connectivity.
+Local residents will also benefit from a first-class venue to host local events and a modern parking facility providing accessible spaces for the community and fostering regional economic growth and connectivity.

 Q: How much meeting space and how many hotel rooms are being proposed?